 Clearing those large brakes, the Team at SVT installed the soon-to-be-released Mustang wheels from the 1994 GT.
 To differentiate them from the next year’s model, the spokes were painted black and fitted with a Chrome Pony-Style Center cap.

-Overall, 107 of these rare ladies were produced in 1993 and all were in the Vibrant Red Color.
+Overall, only 107 of these Fox Body Cobra R’s were produced in 1993 and all were in the Vibrant Red Color.
 This car would start a trend of SVT Vehicles that would put bow-tie owners to shame!

 Long Live The SVT Cobra!